2021 Army Best Medic Competition Obstacle Course

 |Downloads:

-This work, 2021 Army Best Medic Competition Obstacle Course [Image 8 of 8], by SPC Keion Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2021 Army Best Medic Competition Obstacle Course, by SPC Jordan Buck, SPC Andrew Garcia, SPC Genesis Miranda and SPC Terrell Sherman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT